-Vulcan gateway enables connectivity from on-premise/VPC systems to Vulcan platform by creating a secure encrypted tunnel from the enterprise network.
-It is deployed as virtual appliance on the organization virtualization platform.
+Vulcan gateway enables connectivity from on-premise/VPC systems to the Vulcan platform by creating a secure encrypted tunnel from the enterprise network.
+It is deployed as a virtual appliance on the organization's virtualization platform.

 Open Port 1939 to gateway.vulcancyber.com (Connectivity from Vulcan Gateway to Vulcan platform)

 Open TCP connection to all needed connectors

 If URL whitelisting isn't allowed in the environment, you can also whitelist the Vulcan IP's below